ITfoxtec/FoxIDs/docs/samples.md

 ```

 Create the sample seed OAuth 2.0 client in the FoxIDs Control Client.
-Set the client id to `sample_seed`, redirect uri to `uri:sample:seed:client`) and response type to `token`.
+Set the client id to `sample_seed`, redirect Uri to `uri:sample:seed:client`) and response type to `token`.
 Remember the client secret.
-Give the sample seed client access to the resource `foxids_control_api` with the scope `foxids_tenant`.
+Give the sample seed client access to the FoxIDs Control API resource `foxids_control_api` with the scope `foxids:tenant` and granted the client the administrator role `foxids:tenant.admin`.
 The sample seed client is thereby granted access to update the tenant.

 ![FoxIDs Control Client - sample_seed client](images/sample_seed-client.png)